Skip to content

 To use an AWS CloudFormation template to deploy a web access control list (web ACL) with a set of rules, run Security Automations for AWS WAF.

-When an unauthorized user tries to guess the correct credentials, they receive an error response, such as 401 Unauthorised.
+When an unauthorized user tries to guess the correct credentials, the user receives an error response, such as 401 Unauthorized.
 The Scanners and probes rule blocks requests from an IP address that continuously receives a specific response code.
-When you activate this rule, Security Automations for AWS WAF deploys an AWS Lambda or Amazon Athena query that checks logs for HTTP response codes.
+When you turn on this rule, Security Automations for AWS WAF deploys an AWS Lambda or Athena query that checks logs for HTTP response codes.
 Set a threshold for how many times a request can receive the same error code and how long the rule blocks requests that exceed the threshold.